banner image

 ~MY JOURNEY TO SEX THERAPY

-In an effort to provide a safe, comfortable and informed space to talk about sexuality and sexual relationships I have received advanced training and supervision in the areas of Sex Therapy.
-I continue to gain advanced training in the areas of sexuality and sex therapy as it is an ever changing field with new knowledge and research constantly being shared.
+In an effort to provide a safe, comfortable and informed space to talk about sexuality and sexual relationships I have received advanced training and supervision in the areas of Couples and Sex Therapy.